-Insecticide resistance is the greatest current threat to the future of malaria control and to the sustainability of the achievements of recent years.
+Insecticide resistance is arguably the greatest current threat to the future of malaria control and to the sustainability of the achievements of recent years.
 The science of Resistance Prevention and Management is a major consideration of ours when developing new products and initiatives worldwide.